 Macao Science 1 was developed by the State Key Laboratory of Lunar and Planetary Science at the Macau University of Science and Technology (MUST) and is being implemented with support from the China National Space Administration (CNSA) and the local government.
 It is the world's first and only scientific exploration satellite to be placed in a near-equatorial orbit to study the geomagnetic field, and specifically the South Atlantic Anomaly, from space.
-The launch is scheduled for July 2023.
+It was successfully launched on 21 May 2023.

 The South Atlantic Anomaly is an area with a significantly weakened geomagnetic field and associated increased radiation activity.
 Its center lies off the coast of Brazil.
 The inner of the two Van Allen radiation belts extends to about 700 kilometers from the Earth at the equator.
 In the region of the South Atlantic Anomaly, it comes much closer to it.
 Together with ESA's SWARM mission, launched in 2013, the South Atlantic Anomaly, which is widening and deepening, will be explored and measured in greater detail than ever before.
 Macao Science 1 is designed to provide the team on the ground with high-precision, high-resolution, long-term vector magnetic field data and information about the high-energy particles in the region.